Discounts and Scholarships

 Scholarship applications must be received by the relevant deadline shown and must authorise us to deduct the balance of the program fee from your nominated credit card in 6 regular installments commencing at the time the student is formally accepted on to the program.
 If an unsuccessful Scholarship applicant chooses not to continue on a fee paying basis their deposit is refunded in full.
 If a student withdraws from the program prior to departure our normal cancellation policy applies.

-- is in addition to any other scholarship or early bird discount you may be eligible for.
+- this rebate is in addition to any other scholarship or early bird discount you may be eligible for.

 To be eligible your family must meet the normal eligibility criteria including relevant Working With Children checks.

-Our students arrive in January and June – July each year.
-Our new arrivals will live with a host family for 5 or 10 months and attend a local school.
+Our students arrive in January, May, June, July & August each year.
+Our new arrivals will live with a host family and attend a local school.
 Click here to view their profiles.